Classical Childrens Books

 Our View of Beowulf

 But what’s this?
 Another window appears between us and the legend.
 It’s the window of history.
-All those Hrth and Ecg and Whth names were actually real people from a real period in history.
-Our original audience knew something we don’t see as they stood looking out the window.
-The Danes, the Goths, and the Swedes were in a conflict.
-And tragedy born of traitors was about to strike the royal families.
+All those Hrth and Ecg and Whth names were actually real people from a real period in time.
+Our original audience knew something we don’t.

 Beowulf: 3 Parts of the Tale from 3 Different Eras